Are you trying to learn something new and looking for ways to learn it faster?

 If you want to win the 1500m sprint, you need to get faster.
 The key however is to make sure you train each day, eat well and sleep, and so they track and measure each of these things.

-Sure they still need to break down what they need to do for each day, but they are tracking the inputs required to acheive the output (aka goal of winning the 1500m sprint).
+Sure they still need to break down what they need to do for each day, but they are tracking the inputs required to acheive the output (aka the goal of winning the 1500m sprint).

 Measure and track the inputs because these are what you have direct control over.